-1. Purpose
+Purpose

-The Silhouette shall be a student press in the McMaster University environment dedicated to the delivery of information that is comprehensive, impartial, accurate, balanced, and fair; its primary mandate is unbiased, fearless recording of fact.
+The Silhouette shall be a student press in the McMaster University environment dedicated to the delivery of information that is comprehensive, impartial, accurate, balanced, and fair.

+The primary mandate of the Silhouette shall be to the pursuit of unbiased, fearless recording of fact.

-2. Operating Parameters
+Operating Parameters

-As a means of communication, The Silhouette shall serve as an agent of social awareness, and give priority to informing the student population on issues of importance and interest to the McMaster community, emphasizing direct student issues;
+As a means of communication, the Silhouette shall serve as an agent of social awareness, and give priority to informing the student population on issues of importance and interest to the McMaster community, emphasizing direct student issues;

 The Silhouette shall strive to maintain the dignity and respect of all people and uphold their human rights;